espinielli/fuzzyjoin/README.md

   * `regex_semi_join` (filter left table for rows with matches)
   * `regex_anti_join` (filter left table for rows without matches)
 * A general wrapper (`fuzzy_join`) that allows you to define your own custom fuzzy matching function.
+* The option to include the calculated distance as a column in your output, using the `distance_col` argument

 ### Installation